Zeyu-Li/GitHub_index/README.md

 * [rref](https://github.com/Zeyu-Li/rref) - (working) an rref calculator
 * [scoll_with_style](https://github.com/Zeyu-Li/scoll_with_style) - (working) a chrome extension used to stylize the scroll bar
 * [shortcut_VUr](https://github.com/Zeyu-Li/shortcut_VUr) - A Blender addon that captures and displays keyboard and mouse inputs on screen
+* [speedy_jwplayer](https://github.com/Zeyu-Li/speedy_jwplayer) - It is a simple Chrome extension that modifies the speed of the JW Player
 * [template](https://github.com/Zeyu-Li/template) - a standard template wil README and a license
 * [TensorFlow_installation_guide](https://github.com/Zeyu-Li/TensorFlow_installation_guide) - A guide to installing TensorFlow 2
 * [tensorflow_test](https://github.com/Zeyu-Li/tensorflow_test) - testing TensorFlow